ermshiperete/job-dsl-plugin-wiki/Extending-the-DSL-from-your-Job-Scripts.md

     }
 }
 ```
+If you find these monkey-patches useful, consider [submitting them to the Core DSL as an enhancement.](Contributing-to-the-job-dsl-plugin-Project).

 ## Using helper files

 You can put the code introducing new DSL commands into a separate file (called common.groovy in the example below) and run the monkey-patching code when the file is imported (using a static initializer).